Wondering what to do with all that old baby stuff?

 These baby items are typically only accepted if they’re brand new:

 You’ll likely need to donate used baby blankets and stuffed animals to your local animal shelter or humane society, while books and audio are a great donation to churches, daycares, or your local library.

-Are you drowning in baby gear?BOOK NOW ❯
+Are you drowning in baby gear?GET HELP ❯

-Similar to the trade-in events mentioned earlier, these stores will give you a discount when you turn in your old baby stuff.
+Similar to the trade-in events mentioned earlier, many stores will give you a discount when you turn in your old baby stuff.
 Sometimes, they may also donate new products to needy families.

 More From the Trash Talk Blog: What To Do With Kids’ Old Swing Set

 Check out the website Recycle Your Carseat to find organizations and events near you where you can have your old or broken car seat recycled.

 Baby Earth also has a program that allows you to mail them your unwanted car seat for recycling.
 Breastfeeding gear companies Hygeia and Medela both offer similar programs for recycling old breast pumps.

 You’re more than likely going to have a ton of small items to get rid of as well.
 A lot of those things can be recycled through your municipal recycling service or dropped off at a local recycling facility.
 Here are a few of those odds and ends you can set out with your regular recycling:

 - Baby bottles